wiwintjoa/BarberNetCore/README.md

 # BarberNetCore
-The API that provide service for Barber Application.
+This application provide API for Barber Shop Application.
+This application develop only for learning purpose, not for commercial.
 This application develop by using some tools such as:
+- VS 2017 Community edition
-.NET Core
+- .NET Core
-Entity Framework Code First
+- Entity Framework Code First
-PostrgreSQL
+- PostrgreSQL
-ASP.Net Identity
+- ASP.Net Identity
-JWT
+- JWT

 You can get Postgre from this URL: https://www.postgresql.org/ and pgAdmin from this url: https://www.pgadmin.org/

 This solution consist of two projects: Barber.API (Backend) and Barber.React (FrontEnd).

-Barber.API concists of:
+Below are Barber.API folder structure:
  - Controllers
  - DataAccess
  - Domain Model
  - Filters
- - Migrations
+ - View Model

 Barber.React are using Reactjs.NET but still in development.

+Any feedback are welcome !